arielocallaghan/V2_Cipparone_Niva_OCallaghan_EDA_Finalproject/README.md

 -coal files are for the coal production numbers.
 This also includes some water quality data.
 -water quality data: Water quality data from the portal described above.

 Other naming conventions include:
 visualizations: These rmd files were utilized to create ggplots, graphs and tables utilized in the report.
 cleaning: Refers to rmd files utilized to do additional wrangling for analysis
 df_combine: This is the rmd file utilized to take all of the individual data frames and create one df for future analysis.
 The output of this rmd file is the combined.csv.

 The analysis rmd file names show the type of analysis that is conducted. >
-MLR: Multi linear Regression
+MLR: Multiple linear Regression
 Time Series: Time series analysis:
 Spatial: Spatial representation of the community health indicators.
 The community health data is displayed visualizing.
 The county cartographic boundary shapfiles developed by the U.S. Census were downloaded here https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html